-Young Vermont hunters take to the field statewide during the annual youth deer weekend in November just prior to the opening weekend of Regular Firearm Season.
+Young Vermont hunters take to the field statewide during the annual youth deer weekend in October, three weeks before the opening day of the regular rifle deer hunting season in November.
 To participate, you must be 15 years old or younger on the weekend of the hunt and have successfully completed a hunter education course.

 You must hold a valid hunting license and be accompanied by an unarmed adult who holds a valid Vermont hunting license and is over 18 years of age.

 You must also obtain a free youth deer hunting tag.

 A Mentored Hunting License may not be used to take a deer on Youth Deer Hunting Weekend.

 One deer of either-sex.

 - The accompanying adult must have direct control and supervision, including the ability to see and communicate with the youth hunter without the aid of artificial devices such as radios or binoculars.

 - Landowner permission is required to hunt on private land, even if it is not posted.